-- The Applicant shall not process on site more than a combined total of 40,000 tonnes of dross aluminium and Second Cut SPL and 35,000 tonnes of scrap aluminium metal per year. - 5 The Applicant shall not process on site more than a combined total of 40,000 tonnes of dross aluminium and SPL and 35,000 tonnes of scrap aluminium metal per year. - 5 The Applicant shall not process on site more than a combined total of 40,000 tonnes of dross aluminium, SPL and illicit and pharmaceutical waste and 35,000 tonnes of scrap metal aluminium per year.
+- 5 The applicant shall not process on site more than a combined total of 40,000 tonnes of dross aluminium and second cut spl and 35,000 tonnes of scrap aluminium metal per year. - 5 The Applicant shall not process on site more than a combined total of 40,000 tonnes of dross aluminium and SPL and 35,000 tonnes of scrap aluminium metal per year. - 5 The Applicant shall not process on site more than a combined total of 40,000 tonnes of dross aluminium, SPL, General Solid Waste (consumer product waste) and illicit and pharmaceutical waste and 35,000 tonnes of scrap metal aluminium per year - 5A The Applicant shall not process on site more than 2,000 tonnes of pharmaceutical waste and 5 tonnes of illicit drug wastes per year. - 5B No more than 5 % by mass of pharmaceutical and illicit drug waste is to be co-processed with Aluminium Dross and/or SPL in the furnaces. - 5C The Applicant must not process liquid pharmaceutical or illicit drug waste unless approval is granted by the EPA. - 6 The Applicant shall not process more that 15,000 tonnes per year of dross aluminium sourced from overseas smelters and secondary aluminium processors. - 6A The Applicant shall ensure that the combined total of Second Cut SPL and aluminium dross stored on site does not exceed 5,000 tennes at any time.

-- 5A The Applicant shall not process on site more than 2,000 tonnes of pharmaceutical waste and 5 tonnes of illicit drug wastes per year. - 5B No more than 5 % by mass of pharmaceutical and illicit drug waste is to be co-processed with Aluminium Dross and/or SPL in the furnaces. - 5C The Applicant must not process liquid pharmaceutical or illicit drug waste unless approval is granted by the EPA. - 6.
-The Applicant shall not process more that 15,000 tonnes per year of dross aluminium sourced from overseas smelters and secondary aluminium processors. - 6A The Applicant shall ensure that the combined total of Second Cut SPL and aluminium dross stored on site does not exceed 5,000 tonnes at any time. - 6A The Applicant shall ensure that the combined total of SPL and aluminium dross stored on site does not exceed 5,000 tonnes at any time. - 6B The Applicant shall ensure that DA-86-04-01 Mod 8: - a) is undertaken over a period of 12 months only; and - b) during the operation of DA-86-04-01 Mod 8: - i. no more than 3,000 tonnes of mixed spent potlining material is received on site over the 12 month trial period; and - ii. no more than 1,000 tonnes of mixed SPL is stored on site at any one time. - 6C The Applicant shall ensure that DA 86-04-01 Mod 9: - a) is undertaken over a trial period of not more than 24 consecutive months only; and - during the operation of DA 86-04-01 Mod 9: - i. no more than 200 tonnes of illicit drug waste is received or processed on site over the 24 month trial period; and - ii. no more than 1,000 tonnes of pharmaceutical waste is received, stored or processed on site over the 24 month trial period.
+6A The Applicant shall ensure that the combined total of SPL and aluminium dross stored on site does not exceed 5,000 tonnes at any time.

+6AA The Applicant must ensure not more than 250 tonnes of General Solid Waste (consumer product waste) is stored onsite at any one time.

+6B The Applicant shall ensure that DA-86-04-01 Mod 8:

+- (a) is undertaken over a period of 12 months only; and - (b) during the operation of DA-86-04-01 Mod 8: - (i) no more than 3,000 tonnes of mixed spent potlining material is received on site over the 12 month trial period; and - (ii) no more than 1,000 tonnes of mixed SPL is stored on site at any one time. - 6C The Applicant shall ensure that DA 86-04-01 Mod 9: - (a) is undertaken over a trial period of not more than 24 consecutive months only; and - (b) during the operation of DA 86-04-01 Mod 9: - (i) no more than 200 tonnes of illicit drug waste is received or processed on site over the 24 month trial period; and - (ii) no more than 1,000 tonnes of pharmaceutical waste is received, stored or processed on site over the 24 month trial period.